marcelkliemannel/intellij-developer-tools-plugin/README.md

 The main dialog with all tools is available through:
  - IntelliJ's main menu under **Tools | Developer Tools**;
  - in the toolbar of the old UI if enabled via **View | Toolbar**;
- - and in the new UI in the left main toolbar.
+ - and in the new UI in the right main toolbar.

 ## Development